A woman uses her credit card to pay for a purchase in a store.

 Payday Alternative Loan

-If you are a credit union member, ask if you qualify for a payday alternative loan.
+If you’re a credit union member, ask if you qualify for a payday alternative loan.
 These typically come with lower interest rates than a payday loan from an independent lender.
-For instance, the APR on these is capped at 28%.
+For instance, the APR on payday alternative loans is capped at 28%.
 The credit union also may give you up to 12 months to repay the loan.

 Get A Co-Signer

-If you know someone with good credit who will co-sign a personal loan for you, you could get a lower interest rate and better terms, saving you money.
-However, there are risks, especially for the co-signer.
-Essentially, they promise to make the loan payments if you can’t.
+If you know someone with good credit who will co-sign a personal loan for you, you could get a lower interest rate and better terms while saving money.
+However, there are risks, especially for the co-signer, who essentially promises to make the loan payments if you can’t.
 Both you and the co-signer should be confident that you can repay the loan on time.

 Peer-To-Peer Loan